guillearria/email-lead-agent/API_CONTRACTS.md

 - 409 Conflict: Request conflicts with current state
 - 422 Unprocessable Entity: Validation error
 - 429 Too Many Requests: Rate limit exceeded
 - 500 Internal Server Error: Unexpected server error

+## Implementation Notes

+For details on how these APIs are implemented within the system architecture, refer to the [System Architecture document](SYSTEM_ARCHITECTURE.md).

+For information about the project timeline and implementation phases, see the [Project Phases](README.md#project-phases) section in the README.